 Service

-A service module is part of the Controller-Service-Repository pattern, used to separate business logic from request handlers.
-It allows you to keep your controllers clean and focused on handling HTTP requests, while the service class contains the actual business logic and data manipulation.
+A service module follows the ControllerβServiceβRepository pattern and separates business logic from request handlers.
+It keeps controllers focused on HTTP concerns, while the service encapsulates the business logic and data manipulation.

-The best feature of service methods is that their typing can be inferred from controller methods that call them, without causing “implicit any” TypeScript errors.
-Thanks to the legendary Anders Hejlsberg for the solution to #58616 —without this fix to the TypeScript language, Vovk.ts wouldn’t be possible.
+A key benefit of service methods is that their types can be inferred from the controller methods that call them, without triggering βimplicit anyβ TypeScript errors.
+Thanks to the legendary Anders HejlsbergΒ for the fix in #58616Β βwithout this TypeScript change, Vovk.ts would not be possible.

 import { z } from 'zod';